 WHY IS DESIGN AND TECHNOLOGY EXCITING AT CLSG?

-Design and Technology is suited to girls who have an interest in the careers of the future such as engineering, architecture, product design and graphic design.
+Design and Technology is suited to girls who have an interest in the careers of the future; such as engineering, architecture, product design, graphic design and various other design courses.

 YEARS 7 - 9

 During Key Stage 3, students analyse the design, materials and manufacturing processes of existing products.
 In addition to this they conduct research, design, construct and evaluate their own projects.
-They use 2D Design Tools and Creo (ProEngineer) to learn technical skills and use hand tools, machinery and CAD CAM to bring their designs to life and develop their confidence as consumers by providing the opportunity for creative, purposeful and skilled practical work.
+They learn technical skills and use hand tools, machinery and computer aided design and manufacturing to bring their designs to life.
+They develop their confidence as consumers through being critical thinkers, combined with their new found ability to be creative, purposeful and skilled practical workers.

 YEARS 10 and 11